sefinch/sefinch.github.io/index.md

 ### Emory Virtual Assistant

-I was a Senior Research Mentor to a group of undergraduate students who were developed a virtual assistant for Emory students and professors.
-The virtual assistant played both a companion role, talking to students about their daily lives, as well as an administrative role, handling inter-user messages and professor-student meeting scheduling.
+**Overview:** The Emory Virtual Assistant is developed to provide both a companion role, talking to students about their daily lives, as well as an administrative role, handling inter-user messages and professor-student meeting scheduling.

+**Role:** I was a Senior Research Mentor to a group of undergraduate students who were developed a virtual assistant for Emory students and professors.
 I attended weekly meetings in which the development team gave status updates and provided guidance towards the design and implementation of the virtual assistant.
 In addition, I implemented a MongoDB wrapper for the developers to use that simplified the access patterns to the MongoDB infrastructure.

 This is an example of a conversation with the companion role of the virtual assistant:
 <img src="images/companion_bot_example.png"/>